The Family International: Criticism and accusations of sexual assault

 The Family has been found liable in a British court, and also criticized by the press and the anti-cult movement.
 Ex-members have accused the Family's leadership of following "a policy of lying to outsiders", being "steeped in a history of sexual deviance" and even meddling "in Third World politics".
-The Family replies that it is a victim of "persecution".
+The Family replies that it is a victim of persecution.

-Allegations of abuse and mistreatment have been publicly expressed by some of those who have left the group; examples include sisters Celeste Jones, Kristina Jones, and Juliana Buhring and Daniella Mestyanek Young, who both wrote books on their lives in TFI.
+Some of those who have left the group have said that they were abused and mistreated while part of the group; examples include sisters Celeste Jones, Kristina Jones, and Juliana Buhring and Daniella Mestyanek Young, who both wrote books on their lives in TFI.

 In 1971, an organization called FREECOG was founded by concerned parents and others, including deprogrammer Ted Patrick to free members of the COG from their involvement in the group.

 At least one individual growing up in the family (Verity Carter) during the Children of God era described being sexually abused "from the age of four by members of the... cult, including her own father".
 She blames the philosophy of David Berg, who told members that "God was love and love was sex", so that sex should not be limited by age or relationship.
 Carter also complains of being "repeatedly beaten and whipped for the smallest of transgressions", being denied "music or television or culture", or other "contact with the outside world", so that she had "no idea how the world worked" other than how to manipulate the "systemites" (outsiders), like social workers.

 Author Don Lattin interviewed numerous members of the Family for his book Jesus Freaks.
 In a review of his book, Paul Burgarino describes Berg as "drawing from the remnants of hippie life—people with nothing to lose, nowhere to go, and no Christian background" to alert them to deviations in Berg's preaching.
 One ex–Children of God member, Jerry Golland, describes himself at the time of joining the group as penniless and so depressed that the Children of God scraped him "off the street".
 Members would "learn to spot, you know... a vulnerable person.
 We called them sheep", Golland told the Canadian Broadcasting Corporation.

 Pressure to raise money could also be intense.
 Ex-member Golland says that members who were good at raising money and distributing the pamphlets were called "Shiners".
 Those with poor sales were called "Shamers".
 "If you missed your quota you could not come home for dinner", he said.